Murder of Ronald Johnson: Robert (2012)

 After he was sentenced to death, Eric Robert waived his right to appeal and asked to be executed immediately.
 Although there was a mandatory review process exhibited in all death penalty cases in South Dakota, Robert also applied to bypass the process itself.
 In August 2012, Robert's death sentence was ultimately upheld by the South Dakota Supreme Court, paving the way for a death warrant to be issued for Robert that same month.
 He was scheduled to be put to death in October of that same year.
 South Dakota Governor Dennis Daugaard also declined to stop the execution.

 On October 15, 2012, 50-year-old Eric Donald Robert was executed via lethal injection at South Dakota State Penitentiary.
 Robert shared his last meal of ice cream with his lawyer and fasted for 40 hours for religious reasons prior to his execution.
 In his last words, Robert stated that he forgave the warden Douglas Weber for executing him before a single dose of pentobarbital was administered to him.
 He was pronounced dead at 10:24 p.m.
 Johnson's widow attended the execution and told reporters in a statement that she wanted people to remember "how kind, how wonderful and caring" her husband was.
 She supported Robert's execution.

 Robert was the first death row inmate to be executed in South Dakota since the execution of Elijah Page in 2007.
 He was also the 17th person to be executed in South Dakota since 1877.
-Robert's execution took place just two weeks before Donald Moeller was scheduled to be executed for the 1990 kidnapping, rape, and murder of nine-year-old Becky O'Connell; Moeller's original execution date of October 28, 2012, was pushed back by two days to October 30, 2012, and he was ultimately put to death on that date itself.
+Robert's execution took place just two weeks before Donald Moeller was scheduled to be executed for the 1990 kidnapping, rape, and murder of nine-year-old Becky O'Connell; Moeller's original execution date of October 28, 2012, was postponed by two days to October 30, 2012, and he was ultimately put to death on that date.